Easy 3-Ingredient Ham Glaze with Pineapple and Brown Sugar

 Bring the glaze to a boil over medium-high heat and boil for one minute to thicken it.
 Serve the carved ham with the glaze.

-• Serve this ham with creamy smashed potatoes, green beans, and crunchy broccoli salad.
+Serve this ham with creamy smashed potatoes or old fashioned sweet potato casserole.
+Add some green beans, cheesy corn, glazed carrots, and crunchy broccoli salad.
 Add some dinner rolls or cheddar biscuits.
-And your favorite mustard to complete the meal.
+Bring out your favorite mustard to complete the meal.
 Try serving an old-fashioned coconut poke cake for dessert!

 Storage and freezing